Fire and rescue services

 Full travel advice: Local contacts

 Terrorists have killed and injured people in recent years.
-The main targets are police and security services.
+Targets have included police and security services.

 Bahraini authorities warn residents and foreigners to avoid suspicious packages and objects.